-DRA enables assistant administrators to export Search results to a CSV file.
+DRA enables assistant administrators to export Search results in the Web Console to a CSV file.
 To export the Search results from the Web Console, go to Management > Search and click the Download icon.

 NOTE: Only the selected columns are exported.
 If you want additional data, not currently displayed, add those columns first and then export the Search results.